rajveersinghcse/Age-and-Gender-Detection-System/README.md

 ## Technologies Used
 - <b>Python:</b> The primary programming language used for development.
-- <b>OpenCV:</b> A popular computer vision library utilized for image and video processing tasks.
+- <b>OpenCV:</b> A popular computer vision library for image and video processing tasks.
-- <b>TensorFlow/Keras:</b> Deep learning frameworks used for training and deploying age and gender detection models.
+- <b>Opencv:</b> OpenCV (Open Source Computer Vision Library) is an open-source computer vision and machine learning software library.
-- <b>Pre-trained Models:</b> Utilizes pre-trained neural network models such as ResNet, VGG, or MobileNet for feature extraction and classification tasks.
+- <b>ArgumentParser:</b> It provides an easy way to parse command-line arguments, generate usage messages, and handle errors related to command-line input.

 ## Usage
 - <b>Installation:</b> Clone the repository and install dependencies using pip install -r requirements.txt.